Fletcher-class destroyer: Armament

-Main gun armament was five dual-purpose 5-inch/38 caliber (127 mm) guns in single Mk 30 turrets (numbered bow-to-stern from one to five), guided by a Mark 37 Gun Fire Control System, including a Mk 12 fire control radar and a Mk 22 height-finder (replaced by the circular Mk 25 radar postwar) linked by a Mark 1A Fire Control Computer and stabilized by a Mk 6 8,500 rpm gyroscope.
+Main gun armament was five dual-purpose 5-inch/38 caliber (127 mm) guns in single Mk 30 turrets (numbered bow-to-stern from one to five), guided by a Mark 37 fire control system, including a Mk 12 fire-control radar and a Mk 22 height-finder (replaced by the circular Mk 25 radar postwar) linked by a Mark 1A fire-control computer and stabilized by a Mk 6, 8,500 rpm gyroscope.

 Ten 21 in torpedo tubes were fitted in two quintuple mounts amidships, firing the 21-inch Mark 15 torpedo.
-Anti-submarine armament was two racks for 300 lb depth charges at the stern and six K-gun 300-pound depth charge throwers amidships.
+Antisubmarine armament was two racks for 300 lb depth charges at the stern and six K-gun 300-pound depth-charge throwers amidships.

-Anti-aircraft armament initially was light, with a quadruple 1.1"/75 caliber gun located in an elevated tub between the number three and four 5-inch gun mounts and six Oerlikon 20 mm cannons (two in front of and below the bridge and four amidships).
-In June 1942, the 1.1" gun was replaced by a twin Bofors 40 mm gun mount; in some ships, another twin mount may have been added on the fantail between the depth charge racks.
+AA armament initially was light, with a quadruple 1.1"/75 caliber gun located in an elevated tub between the numbers three and four 5-inch gun mounts and six Oerlikon 20 mm cannons (two in front of and below the bridge and four amidships).
+In June 1942, the 1.1" gun was replaced by a twin Bofors 40 mm gun mount; in some ships, another twin mount may have been added on the fantail between the depth-charge racks.
 In February 1943, the fantail-mounted Bofors was removed and one twin mount was placed on each side of the aft funnel, bringing the total number of 40 mm guns to six.

-In 1942 and 1943, the number of Oerlikon cannons was steadily increased, with ships modified before leaving the shipyard with a seventh 20 mm mount in front of the bridge behind the number two 5" gun mount and anywhere from one to three mounts on the flying bridge depending upon the configuration of the ship.
+In 1942 and 1943, the number of Oerlikon cannons was steadily increased, with ships modified before leaving the shipyard with a seventh 20 mm mount in front of the bridge behind the number-two 5-inch gun mount and from one to three mounts on the flying bridge depending upon the configuration of the ship.
 In combat, commanders often requisitioned additional guns with some ships mounting up to thirteen 20 mm cannons.
-In June and July 1943, two more twin Bofors mounts were added in place of the 20 mm cannons in front of and below the bridge, giving a total of ten 40 mm barrels.
-With this modification, the Oerlikon cannons were rearranged and their number was standardized at seven; four amidships and three in a heart-shaped mount on the fantail.
+In June and July 1943, two more twin Bofors mounts were added in place of the 20 mm cannons in front of and below the bridge, giving ten 40 mm barrels.
+With this modification, the Oerlikon cannons were rearranged and their number was standardized at seven, four amidships and three in a heart-shaped mount on the fantail.

-Due to the increasing threat from kamikaze attacks, beginning in July 1945 some ships returning to the United States for refits received further anti-aircraft modifications.
-The forward set of torpedo tubes was removed, providing space to replace the two amidships twin 40 mm guns with two quadruple mountings (for a total of fourteen guns).
+Due to the increasing threat from kamikaze attacks, beginning in July 1945, some ships returning to the United States for refits received further AA modifications.
+The forward set of torpedo tubes was removed, providing space to replace the two amidships twin 40 mm guns with two quadruple mountings (for a total of 14 guns).
 The seven single 20 mm guns were replaced with six twin mounts (four amidships and two on the fantail.